alexcochran/matlab-pkg-install/README.md

 third-party/self-written code to be instantly available from the MATLAB command line, then this might be a helpful tool for you.

+This utility is very simple.
+If you would like a more fully-featured tool that allows for MATLAB package management similar to `pip` for Python or `npm` for Node.js, check out Omid Sani's [PackMan](https://github.com/OmidS/PackMan).
+PackMan takes dependency management and organization a few steps further than the code in this repository by implementing package installation from internet sources (e.g. GitHub) and integrated version control.

 ## Usage

 Begin by "installing" this package to enable its global use with other packages: